Tagged with balikbayan, cargo, freight, philippines, united states on January 12, 2024

 Balikbayan boxes are large cardboard boxes, containing cargo.
 They’re usually transported by ship instead of air, where the weight of the boxes aren’t of any concern.
 They’re still sometimes shipped by air when time is of the essence.

 If you want to ship stuff to the Philippines, using a postal service, UPS, DHL, or FedEx is probably the most expensive way.
-Balikbayan box cargo shipping services are generally far less expensive.
+Balikbayan box cargo shipping services or freight forwarders are generally far less expensive.
 Before you ship anything, however, please think about what you’re shipping.
-Your relatives can buy many of the things in the Philippines at nearly the same price it would cost you.
-A few examples are instant coffee, corned beef and luncheon meat.
+Your relatives can buy many of the things in the Philippines at nearly the same amount it would cost you in your country.

 Shipping balikbayan boxes can be an interesting experience in frustration if you don’t know where to go or who to contact.